Plain English Breakdown

 Who It Names or Affects

-- The Alaska Permanent Fund Corporation, which manages the state’s permanent fund.
+- The Alaska Permanent Fund Corporation board

 Terms To Know

-- Stock Market Index
+- Stock market index

 Limits and Unknowns